AndrewJustinW/Cyber-Social/README.md

 # CyberSocial

 So far this is only the FrontEnd of the App.
-Have not pulled in data from API yet.
+Have not pulled in data from API yet or setup authentication.

 ## Page Links